-Take a 2-minute dose of digital testosterone on this roller coaster.
-After you settle into your pedestal-like seat, you put on goggles and earphones attached to the vehicle and the floor is retracted, dangling your legs while you undergo seven upside-down “inversions” of one sort or another.
-Meanwhile, you watch a synchronized animated video of a wild undersea submarine trip—you can even look around in your virtual world.
-(Some riders report feeling queasy afterward, while some teenagers barely want to get off the thing.)
-The coaster, which hits 65mph and drops 144 feet on its first breath-stealing hill, is plenty terrifying on its own, but in 2017 it got this virtual reality refresh that it didn’t really need.
-You can do without the gimmicky headset if you simply crave an old-fashioned pants-wetting.
-Strategy: Tighten the headset more than you think you need because when you get going, it may feel insecure (it’s not).
-Because the train is floorless, you can’t ride with flip-flops, but you may leave shoes on the loading dock and go barefoot (if you do that in the front row, which I recommend, you’ll feel like you’re about to lose a foot in the rails).
-Lockers cost 4 quarters; there’s a change machine.
-Better yet, use one locker for both this and Journey to Atlantis next door.
+Take a 2-minute dose of testosterone.
+After you settle into your pedestal-like seat, the floor is retracted, leaving your legs to dangle while you undergo seven upside-down “inversions” of one sort or another.
+The coaster, which hits 65mph and drops 144 feet on its first breath-stealing hill, is plenty terrifying, but it was built in 2000, which makes it a little long in the tooth in terms of smoothness, panache, and lack of theming.
+Strategy: Because the train is floorless, you can’t ride with flip-flops, but you may leave shoes on the loading dock and go barefoot (if you do that in the front row, which I recommend, you’ll feel like you’re about to lose a foot in the rails).
+Lockers cost $2/2 hr. (bills or credit cards).
+To save money, use one locker for both this and Journey to Atlantis next door.

 SeaWorld Orlando› Attraction